rc9000/nd2-worker-plugin-aci/README.md

 * emulate the regular Netdisco SNMP-based macsuck to map fvCEp MAC entries to fabric switch ports
   * in the case of virtual port channel, map the VPC MAC relation onto the corresponding port-channels on the fabric switch
 * emulate the regular Netdisco SNMP-based arpnip to store fvCEp MAC/IP pairs like normal arp table entries
-  * this is completely untested since our lab fabric is L2 only
-* enhance Netdisco discover to enable L2 and L3 layers on the controller, so it is picked for arpnip and macsuck jobs
+* enhance Netdisco discovery to enable L2 and L3 layers on the controller, so it is eligible for arpnip and macsuck jobs

 ## Installation